mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 - `containerRegistryService`: `BulutReg`
 - `komodoServer`: `DEMO-192.168.62.91` (with other options available)

 The extension uses the scoped Azure DevOps access token provided by the host page to create repositories and scaffold the pipeline template—no extra prompts or saved tokens are required.
+When requesting the token, the extension explicitly asks for **Build** (pipeline creation) scope in addition to the Repos scopes to avoid on-premises permission gaps.

 The manifest scopes include `vso.code_manage` so the extension can create repositories on behalf of the signed-in user (who must also have **Create repository** permission in the project).